-TO VALIDATE YOUR EXTENDED WARRANTY: Use the postcard that came in the box with your unit, or go to www.rane.com and click on New Product Registration.
+TO VALIDATE YOUR EXTENDED WARRANTY: Use the postcard that came in the box with your unit, or go to product registration under support at dj.rane.com.
 Fill out the warranty completely, being sure to include the model and serial number of the unit since this is how warranties are tracked.
 If your Rane product was purchased in the U.S.A., mail the completed card or register online with to Rane Corporation within 10 days from the date of purchase.
 If you purchased the product outside the U.S.A. you must file your warranty registration with the Rane Distributor in that country.
 It is advised that you keep your bill of sale as proof of purchase, should any difficulties arise concerning the registration of the warranty card.
 NOTICE: IT IS NOT NECESSARY TO REGISTER IN ORDER TO RECEIVE RANE CORPORATION'S STANDARD TWO YEAR LIMITED WARRANTY.